lpradhap/version1_pradhap.com/README.md

 # version1_pradhap.com
-This is the www.pradhap.com version one source code
+This is the pradhap.com website version one source code

+you can now access this site at www.pradhap.com/demo/v1/index.html